Northwest Indian War: 1792

 Beginning in late September 1792, the Natives held a large council at the Glaize with representatives from numerous tribes, with a reported 3,600 warriors in attendance.
 Delegates from the Iroquois, including Red Jacket, came to present the peace offer from the United States.
 Red Jacket advised the confederacy to accept the Muskingum River as the boundary between the United States and Native territory.
 The Shawnee orator Red Pole spoke on behalf of the confederacy.
 Red Pole denounced the Iroquois for meeting privately with the Americans to discuss further land cessions.
 "We do not want compensation" from the Americans, said Red Pole.
 "We want restitution of our country."
 After much debate, the council endorsed Red Pole's position: the Ohio River was the only acceptable boundary, and American forts north of the river must be destroyed.
 The council also agreed to meet with the Americans in 1793.

 When Red Jacket reported the council decision to an American official in November, he omitted the confederacy's demands about the Ohio River boundary and the destruction of the forts.
 As a result, the Americans were given an erroneous impression that the confederacy was prepared to accept U.S. terms.
 Knox agreed to send treaty commissioners to the 1793 council and suspend all offensive operations until that time, angering General Wayne, who had hoped to launch the next American invasion in 1793.

-Following the Glaize meeting, Red Pole began an extensive tour of the south, an unsuccessful attempt to enlist more Chickamauga Cherokees and Creeks in the confederacy.
+Following the Glaize meeting, Red Pole began an extensive tour of the south, an unsuccessful attempt to enlist more Chickamauga Cherokees and Muscogee in the confederacy.
 Meanwhile, on November 6, Little Turtle and about 200 Miamis and Shawnees attacked a supply convoy near Fort St. Clair, killing six Americans and depriving them of the packhorses needed to supply the forts.
 "It is a most disagreeable and humiliating position to remain with our hands tied whilst the enemy is at liberty to act upon the offensive," wrote Wayne to Knox.